SetGadgetItemColor()

 Parameters

-Item Specifies the item to use.
+Item The item to use.
 The first item in the gadget has index 0.
-If this parameter is set to -1, the color will be applied to the given 'Column' in all gadget items.
+If this parameter is set to #PB_All, the color will be applied to the given 'Column' in all gadget items.

-ColorType Specifies the kind of color attribute to change.
+ColorType The kind of color attribute to change.
 This can be one of the following values:

 #PB_Gadget_FrontColor : Item text